isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 	</tr>
 		<tr>
 <td style="font-size: 16px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-top:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8; "><a href="https://www.servicesaustralia.gov.au/individuals/subjects/getting-help-during-coronavirus-covid-19/covid-19-vaccinations/what-types-proof-there-are/international-covid-19-vaccination-certificate-proof" target="_blank">International COVID-19 Vaccination Certificate</a> (QR code in <a href="https://www.icao.int/Newsroom/Pages/New-ICAO-VDS-delivers-important-benefits-for-secure-and-efficient-COVID19-testing-and-vaccination-validation.aspx" target="_blank">ICAO Visible Digital Seal for Non-Constrained Environments</a> (VDS-NC) format) issued by any <a href="/vtl/requirements-and-process#countries" target="_blank">VTL country/region</a></td>
+<td style="font-size: 16px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-top:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8; text-align: center;">1 QR code <br/><br/> <i>Please upload the 1-page PDF file containing your vaccination certificate</i> </td>
 <td style="font-size: 16px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-top:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8; text-align: center;">1 QR code</td>
-<td style="font-size: 16px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-top:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8; text-align: center;">1 QR code</td>
 </tr>
 		<tr>
 <td colspan="3" style="font-size: 16px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-top:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8; text-align:center; "><i><b>For travellers entering Singapore from 14 November 2021, 2359 hours</b></i></td>
 	</tr>
 			<tr>
-<td style="font-size: 16px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-top:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8; ">COVID-19 Vaccination Certificate on the <a href="https://ncv.kdca.go.kr/coov" target="_blank">COOV app</a> (developed by the Korea Disease Control and Prevention Agency)</td>
+<td style="font-size: 16px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-top:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8; ">Static QR code on the <a href="https://ncv.kdca.go.kr/coov" target="_blank">COOV app</a>* </td>
 <td style="font-size: 16px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-top:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8; text-align: center;">1 QR code</td>
 <td style="font-size: 16px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-top:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8; text-align: center;">1 QR code</td>
 </tr>
 </tbody>
 </table>

+<sup>*</sup>Foreign nationals vaccinated in the Republic of Korea should write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> and provide their physical vaccination certificate downloaded from the <a href="https://nip.kdca.go.kr/irgd/civil.do?MnLv1=2&MnLv2=3" target="_blank">KDCA website</a>, which will be verified through the unique document number.
+Foreign nationals who are Singapore Citizens/Permanent Residents will need to present their physical vaccination certificate for verification at check-in and arrival immigration.
+They are strongly encouraged to self-verify their vaccination certificate <a href="https://nip.kdca.go.kr/irgd/civil.do?MnLv1=2&MnLv2=1" target="_blank">here</a> prior to their trip.

-<sup>#</sup>If you encounter an error upon uploading the QR code on your SMART Health Card despite it being from an issuer in any <a href="/vtl/requirements-and-process#countries" target="_blank">VTL country/region</a> on the CommonTrust Network (issuers listed <a href="https://www.commontrustnetwork.org/verifier-list" target="_blank">here</a> and <a href="https://www.commonhealth.org/smart-health-cards" target="_blank">here</a>) or Vaccination Credential Initiative (issuers listed <a href="https://vci.org/issuers" target="_blank">here</a>), please also write to the Safe Travel Office using the enquiry form <a href="https://go.gov.sg/sto-enquiry" target="_blank">here</a> or call the SafeTravel Enquiries helpline at +65 6812 5555.
+If you encounter an error upon uploading the QR code on your vaccination certificate onto the VTP application portal, despite meeting the requirements above, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="blank">enquiry form</a> and provide your vaccination certificate.
+If you are unable to obtain one of the digitally verifiable vaccination certificates listed above, you will not be eligible for travel on the VTL.

-<sup>^</sup>If the full name on your NHS COVID Pass vaccination certificate does not match the full name on your travel document, and you were issued an NHS COVID Pass in:

-- England - you may need to get your certificate re-issued to reflect the full name on your travel document, as mentioned on the NHS website [here](https://www.gov.uk/guidance/nhs-covid-pass);
-- Other countries within the United Kingdom - please write to the Safe Travel Office using the enquiry form [here](https://go.gov.sg/sto-enquiry) or call the SafeTravel Enquiries helpline at +65 6812 5555.

-At this point in time, non-digitally verifiable vaccination certificates (i.e. those that do not contain a QR code that can be scanned to read and authenticate the traveller’s vaccination status) will not be accepted.

 <div id="invalidcode"></div>

-#### 14. Why was/were my vaccination QR code(s) not accepted in my VTP application?
+#### 5. Why was/were my vaccination QR code(s) not accepted in my VTP application?

 You may encounter errors upon uploading your vaccination QR code(s) for reasons such as:

 - QR code is not cropped from the vaccination certificate document when uploaded
+- [For International COVID-19 Vaccination Certificate] Full 1-page PDF file was not uploaded
 - QR code is not in an acceptable format and by specific issuers
-- Traveller’s particulars do not match with the particulars in the vaccination certificate – please contact your healthcare provider or certificate issuer to get your certificate re-issued with your full name as it appears on your travel documentation. (if you have an NHS COVID Pass, please see [Question 13](#numberofcodes) for more details)
+- Traveller’s particulars do not match with the particulars in the vaccination certificate – please contact your healthcare provider or certificate issuer to get your certificate re-issued with your full name as it appears on your travel documentation.
 - Traveller is not [fully vaccinated](/health/vtsg) yet
-- [Days interval between doses](#doses) is less than the requirement
+- [Days interval between doses](/health/vtsg) is less than the requirement
 - [Number of QR codes](#numberofcodes) uploaded does not meet the criteria
 - The QR code has been tampered with
 - Traveller is not vaccinated in a [VTL country/region](/vtl/requirements-and-process#countries)

 For further assistance, please write to the Safe Travel Office using the enquiry form [here](https://go.gov.sg/sto-enquiry) or call the SafeTravel Enquiries helpline at +65 6812 5555.

-#### 15. I was diagnosed with COVID-19 and have since recovered.
-I have also been vaccinated.
-Am I eligible to travel under the VTL?

-If you have an EU Digital COVID Certificate (EU DCC) issued by any VTL country/region showing the final dose in the series (i.e. “1/1” or “2/2”), you will fulfill the vaccination requirement under the VTL.
-Short-term visitors and long-term pass holders may proceed to apply for a Vaccinated Travel Pass (VTP) <a href="https://go.gov.sg/vtl-portal" target="_blank">here</a> and upload the QR code found on their EU DCC of vaccination on the VTP application portal.

-For all other travellers, please write to the Safe Travel Office using the enquiry form [here](https://go.gov.sg/sto-enquiry) and provide your proof of vaccination and recovery certificate.

-#### 16. I was fully vaccinated in a non-VTL country/region and have since obtained a vaccination certificate issued by a VTL country/region / had my vaccination records ingested into Singapore’s National Immunisation Registry (NIR).
-Do I satisfy the vaccination requirement?

-Yes, you will fulfill the requirement of having your proof of vaccination issued in any VTL country/region or Singapore.

-If you are a short-term visitor or Long-Term Pass holder with your vaccination records ingested into Singapore’s NIR, you may obtain your vaccination HealthCert issued via the <a href="https://www.notarise.gov.sg/" target="_blank">Notαrise portal</a> and upload the QR code in your application for a Vaccinated Travel Pass (VTP).

-For all such travellers, please refer to <a href="/vtl/faq#Q6">Question 6</a> for acceptable proofs of vaccination issued in Singapore, or <a href="/vtl/faq#Q7">Question 7</a> for acceptable proofs of vaccination issued in any VTL country/region, which can be presented at check-in and arrival immigration.

-#### 17. I am fully vaccinated.
-How may I benefit from Vaccination-Differentiated Safe Management Measures (VDS) (e.g. dine-in at F&B establishments, enter shopping malls, etc.)?

-As part of Singapore’s <a href="https://www.moh.gov.sg/covid-19-phase-advisory" target="_blank">Vaccination-Differentiated Safe Management Measures (VDS)</a>, you must be vaccinated to participate in certain activities in Singapore (e.g. dining in at F&B establishments, entering shopping malls, attending certain events etc.).
-To be eligible, please be reminded to present your vaccination certificates at the immigration counter for verification and processing.
-Your status will be updated on your TraceTogether app.
-Your TraceTogether app may take up to 1 day to be updated.
-Please find more information on <a href="/health/vtsg" target="_blank">VDS here</a>.

 ---